caktus/django-file-picker/docs/setup.rst

 .. class:: file_picker.widgets.SimpleFilePickerWidget

-To use the simple file picker widget override the desired form field's widget.
+To use the simple file picker widget, override the desired form field's widget.
 It takes in a dictionary with expected keys `"image"` and/or `"file"` these define which link to use "Add Image" and/or "Add File".